Training simulation

-In business, training simulation is a virtual medium through which various types of skills can be acquired.
+In business, training simulation (also known as simulation-based training) is a virtual medium through which various types of skills can be acquired.
 Training simulations can be used in a variety of genres; however they are most commonly used in corporate situations to improve business awareness and management skills.
 They are also common in academic environments as an integrated part of a business or management course.

-The word simulation implies an imitation of a real-life process, usually via a computer or other technological device, in order to provide a lifelike experience.
+The word "simulation" implies an imitation of a real-life process, usually via a computer or other technological device, in order to provide a lifelike experience.
 This has proven to be a reliable and successful method of training in thousands of industries worldwide.
 They can be used both to allow specialization in a certain area, and to educate individuals in the workings of the sectors as a whole, making training simulations versatile.
 Training simulations are not just games; their aim is to educate and inform in an exciting and memorable way, rather than purely to entertain.